 Try to provide a measurable result.

 Remember, the purpose of the interview is to determine how you’ll perform in certain situations.
-So share stories that highlight your skills and successes.
+So, share stories that highlight your skills and successes.
 Think back over your projects, work experience, extra-curricular activities and personal achievements and ask yourself when you

 demonstrated the relevant skills.
 Think through each situation using the STAR method.
 Following are some examples for you to practise using the STAR method.